BIE-1024GB/Solutions_for_Leetcode/README.md

 # About this repository:

-This is a repository mainly created for personal learning on LeetCode problems.
+This is a repository created for personal learning and review on LeetCode problems.

-Solutions are written in Java, using Oracle Open JDK 21.
-Some tests are also added for testing behaviors, built with JUnit 5.
+Solutions are written in Java, using Oracle JDK 21.
+Some tests are also added for testing the methods, built with JUnit 5.